-The Work Plan is developed annually after completing the Quality Program Evaluation for the previous year and includes the recommendations for improvements from the annual Program Evaluation.
+The Work Plan is developed annually after completing the Quality Program Evaluation for the previous year and includes recommendations for improvements from the annual Program Evaluation.
 The Work Plan reflects the ongoing progress of the quality activities, including:

-- Yearly planned quality activities and objectives for improving quality of clinical care, safety of clinical care, quality of services and member experience - Individual(s) accountable for each task - Target dates for start dates - Target dates for completion of all phases of all QM activities - Updates on at least a quarterly basis - Annual submission, which must include prospective QM initiatives for the year - Data collection methods and analysis target dates - Evaluation and reporting of findings to the Mississippi Division of Medicaid - Implementation of improvement actions where applicable
+- Yearly planned quality activities and objectives, including measurable goals, for improving quality of clinical care, safety of clinical care, quality of services, including CLAS, member experience, and the network's cultural responsiveness. - Individual(s) accountable for each task - Target dates for start dates. - Target dates for completion of all phases of all QM activities - Updates on at least a quarterly basis - Annual submission, which must include prospective QM initiatives for the year. - Data collection methods and analysis target dates - Evaluation and reporting of findings to the Mississippi Division of Medicaid - Implementation of improvement actions where applicable to the Quality Program, as applicable.

-Magnolia Health annually reviews the existing Work Plan and confirms compliance with the health plan's current needs, accreditation requirements, and current state and/or federal requirements and deliverables related to the Quality Program, as applicable.
 Work Plan status reports are reviewed by the Quality Improvement Committee on a regular basis (e.g., quarterly, or semiannually).
-The Work Plan is a fluid document; designated Quality Department staff make frequent updates to document progress of the Quality Program throughout the year.
+The Work Plan is a fluid document; designated Quality Department staff make frequent updates to document the progress of the Quality Program throughout the year.